-Lavender Spike's camphor-like smell is (not surprisingly) a result of its high camphor content, which sets it apart from other lavender varieties.
-Lavender Spike also contains a relatively high amount of 1,8-Cineole, a compound found in eucalyptus oil.
+Garden of Wisdom's Lavender Spike Pure Essential Oil has a camphor-like smell.
+Not surprisingly, the camphor-like smell is a result of its high camphor content, which sets it apart from other lavender varieties.
+Lavender Spike Pure Essential Oil also contains a relatively high amount of 1,8-Cineole, a compound found in Eucalyptus Oil.
 These chemical characteristics make Lavender Spike an especially useful essential oil for respiratory support and pain relief.

 Botanical Name: Lavandula latifolia

 Facial Use: Up to 1%, Starting at .25%